The content

 Sparta: A Re-Examination of the Evidence, Manchester

-Gymnasium of Virtue: Education & Culture in Ancient Sparta,
+Gymnasium of Virtue: Education and Culture in Ancient Sparta,

 Univ. of North Carolina Press, Chapel Hill & London, 1995.
 Murray, Powyn, Early